Prenatal Yoga - Courses

 You can start doing Prenatal Yoga from the very beginning of your pregnancy, right up until you give birth.

 The workshop component of each class is approximately 20 minutes long and involves a group discussion on a topic related to labour.
 The topics include; Choosing a Care Provider, Stages of Labour, Pain Relief Options, Active Birthing Positions, Birth Preferences and Bringing Baby Home.
-Handouts are emailed out each week, with detailed information on the main points related to the topic discussed that week, this includes sample Birth Preferences.
+Handouts are emailed each week, with detailed information on the main points related to the topic discussed in class.

 The workshops are there to provide a basic understanding of some of the important aspects of birth and to encourage your own exploration of the topics discussed.
 The workshops are relevant to all birthing scenarios, whether you are birthing at home, at the birth centre or in hospital, and whether you are having a vaginal or caesarean delivery.